 The EU CRA is a regulatory framework that establishes essential cybersecurity requirements for IoT security standards, smart home devices, and all connected digital products within the EU single market.
 It enforces security by design and by default, facilitating products remain appropriately secure throughout their lifecycle.

-This legislation applies to all hardware and software products with digital elements, except:
+This broad legislation applies to all hardware and software products with digital elements sold in the EU with only a few exceptions:

 • Non-commercial projects and services